django/asgiref/specs/asgi.rst

 protocols.

-The one common key across all scopes and messages is ``type``, a way to indicate what type of scope or message is being received.
+The one common key across all scopes and messages is ``type``, a way to indicate what type of scope or event message is being received.

 In scopes, the ``type`` key must be a Unicode string, like ``"http"`` or ``"websocket"``, as defined in the relevant protocol specification.